 \emph{Importance Weighted Active Learning}.
-We implemented the importance weighted active learning algorithm, introduced by~\cite{Beygelzimer2008ImpWeightedAL} as well as its variant for efficient active learning~\cite{Beygelzimer2010Agnostic, Beygelzimer2011EfficientAL}.
-Among these two adaptations of importance weights, we only focus on the superior~\cite{Beygelzimer2008ImpWeightedAL} in our empirical evaluation and leave the other to \pref{app:baselines}.
+We implemented the importance weighted active learning algorithm introduced by~\citet{Beygelzimer2008ImpWeightedAL}, as well as its variant for efficient active learning~\citep{Beygelzimer2010Agnostic, Beygelzimer2011EfficientAL}.
+Among these two adaptations of importance weights, we only focus on the superior~\citep{Beygelzimer2008ImpWeightedAL} in our empirical evaluation and leave the others to \pref{app:baselines}.

-It is crucial to note that none of the methods above are tailored for the task of ranking pre-trained models and, with the exception of \citep{cesa2005minimizing}, for sequential label prediction, yet we consider them as selective sampling baselines; see \pref{app:baselines} for further discussions about our baselines.
+It is crucial to note that none of the methods above are tailored for the task of \emph{ranking pre-trained models} and (except for \citet{cesa2005minimizing}) for \emph{sequential label prediction}.
+Yet we consider them as selective sampling baselines; see \pref{app:baselines} for further discussions about our baselines.